 “Thai stick” is the nickname for the Hang Krarok Strain, which translates into English as Squirrel Tail.
-It gives a Sativa-like feelings and has a unique appearance.
+It gives Sativa-like feelings and has a unique appearance.
 It always comes in a cylinder shape with plugs through the middle from top to bottom to keep it tightly packed.
-Usually, Thai people will cover it with banana leaf to keep it from drying out too quickly.
+Usually, Thai people will cover it with a banana leaf to keep it from drying out too quickly.

 Weed grows well here due to the fact that Thailand has a climate that is highly suitable for growing.
-Thai people commonly speak about the weather here as having only 3 seasons in the year: hot, hotter and hottest.
+Thai people commonly speak about the weather here as having only 3 seasons in the year: hot, hotter, and hottest.

 Thai Stick was nearly extinct, but it never completely disappeared.
-Instead, it evolved into brick weed with red string wrapped around it, which was secretly imported from neighboring Laos by Thai ganja smugglers.
+Instead, it evolved into a brick weed with a red string wrapped around it, which was secretly imported from neighboring Laos by Thai ganja smugglers.
 So, before legalization, Thai people smoked brick weed, which is Squirrel Tail Sativa Strain.
 The brick weed comes in 2 types, one which is wrapped with red thread, and one which is not.

 The other type is the one without red thread.
 Because of the power of the sun’s rays here, most strains in Southeast Asia are Sativa. brick weed makes you sleepy and lazy.
 The effect is similar to Indica, but this strain is surely Sativa.
 According to Thai rumors, heavy headaches around the temple area are caused by pesticides and chemical fertilizers on cannabis.
 Some rumors even propose that there is some opium added to these bricks during the pressing process.
 We can’t verify that either way for sure, but it seems unlikely based on the cost of opium.

 Brick weed is commonly available in Thailand nowadays.
 1kg costs as little as 4000 baht.
-Thai people call other cannabis strains “OG” (oh-gee), which is short form for the word “organic,” meaning no chemical products were used to help make it grow.
+Thai people call other cannabis strains “OG” (oh-gee), which is a short form for the word “organic,” meaning no chemical products were used to help make it grow.
 Thai people never saw cannabis flowers during the cannabis ban era, so they assume that all flowers are from other strains, all are “OG”, and sometimes refer to the flowers as “OG”.
-They may ask “Mi OG Mai?” – which translates to “Do you have organic?”, but actually they are asking if there are buds/flower available.
+They may ask “Mi OG Mai?” – which translates to “Do you have organic?”, but actually they are asking if there are buds/flowers available.

 After legalization, “Moo Yor”, became more prevalent here.
 This is compressed weed rolled into a cylinder shape, just like “Moo Yor”, a Thai food that has the same appearance and cylinder shape.
 This is commonly wrapped with red thread, but not only red, sometimes other colors like black are used as well.